Science (SCI) Courses

 An innovative introduction to Chaos which brings the new scientific paradigm to the undergraduate curriculum.
 Starting from geometric fractals describing trees, leaves, and snowflakes the quantitative understanding of fractals is achieved through laboratory exercises including modeling on computers.
 Relevance of the Chaos theory is explored across scientific disciplines, and extended to non-science areas such as communications, economics, and arts.
 This course fulfills a science elective course requirement for students whose primary area of study is other than the sciences; however, interested science/mathematics students can take this course as an elective.
-Prerequisite: High School algebra (Course I) or DST 043.
-SU View Course Syllabus
+Prerequisite: High School algebra (Course I) or MAT 097.
+View Course Syllabus

 SCI 151 Introduction to Astronomy (3-1) 3 hrs.

 A survey of the mechanics of the solar system as they are interpreted by current astronomers.
 This course includes study of the motions of the earth, time and concepts and determination, planetary motions and characteristics, and general structure of the solar system as it appears to be at the present time.
-B View Course Syllabus
+View Course Syllabus

 SCI 171 Meteorology (3-0) 3 hrs.

 Meteorology is the study of the air around us, the processes that cause weather and the interaction of the atmosphere with the Earth’s surface, ocean and life.
 This course explores the variables that are the driving force behind weather and climate.
-B View Course Syllabus
+View Course Syllabus

 SCI 200 Global Ecosystems (0-3) 3 hrs.

 The purpose of this course will be to provide students with field experience relative to course work in the area of Science & Technology as presented at Finger Lakes Community College.
 This excursion will emphasize the ecosystems, climate change, habitat preservation and distributions within a specific ecosystem, as well as identification of flora and fauna in each studied community.
 All aspects of the region will be studied, including geology, geography, flora, fauna, culture and ecological initiatives.
 The course will provide outstanding opportunity for students to observe and photograph rare and endangered species of flora and fauna, volcanic geology (inactive), as well as the more common life forms of the environments visited.
 Students will encounter individuals employed in the fields of ecology, management and habitat preservation, university research, and will have the opportunity to explore this type of employment through interactions with professionals.
-SU View Course Syllabus
+View Course Syllabus

 SCI 215 Biological Psychology (3-0) 3 hrs.

 This course is an introduction to the interaction between our biology and everything we do, think and feel.
 More specifically, it is a survey of the theories and research pertaining to the scientific study of anatomy, physiology, and pharmacology of behavior and mental processes.
 It will focus primarily on the structures and functions of the nervous system and explore how the nervous system affects such phenomena as development, sensation, perception, movement, sleeping, eating, sexual behavior, learning, memory, language, thoughts, emotions, and psychological disorders.
 It will also consider the relationship between the body and mind, and how and why brain activity gives rise to your unique conscious experience.
 High school biology or BIO 115 recommended.
 Prerequisites: PSY 100.
-(Also listed as PSY 215) B View Course Syllabus
+(Also listed as PSY 215) View Course Syllabus

 SCI 220 Glacial Geology of the Finger Lakes (3-0) 3 hrs.

 This course is an introduction to glaciation emphasizing historic events within the Finger Lakes region.
 The mechanics of glacial motion, erosion, and deposition will be studied and then used to interpret our modern landscape.
 Students will be introduced to the technique of air photo interpretation.
 Our modern biodiversity and distributional patterns of organisms will be related to postglacial events.
 Scenic values associated with glacial landscapes will be a focal point of the class field trips.
-(Also listed as CON 220) S View Course Syllabus
+(Also listed as CON 220) View Course Syllabus